domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/docs/code.md

 Where **d₂** is the desired (setpoint) distance from the wall.

----

-### 4. Steering Servo Control
-- The PD output is converted into a **steering angle**.
-- Large error → strong steering correction.
-- Small error → slight correction.
-- Steering values are limited in software so the servo does not exceed its physical range.

----

-### 5. Motor Update
-- The **DC motor** is controlled through the Adafruit Motor Shield.
-- If sensors show a clear path → base speed is maintained.
-- If an obstacle is detected → the motor slows down or stops.
-- At each cycle, the robot decides whether to **keep driving**, **slow down**, or **stop**.

----

-### 6. Obstacle Detection Logic
-- If the **front TOF sensor** shows a distance smaller than safe, the robot stops.
-- If the obstacle is only on one side, the car adjusts steering to go around it.
-- If all sensors fail → the robot stops in **safety mode**.

----

 ## 💬 Additional Logic
 - **Safety stop** if all sensors give invalid values.